 - Statistics and Monitoring

 Circuit breakers are a powerful technique to improve resilience.
-By preventing additional connections or requests to an overloaded service, circuit breakers limit the blast radius of an overloaded service.
-By design, Ambassador circuit breakers are distributed, i.e., different Ambassador instances do not coordinate circuit breaker information.
+By preventing additional connections or requests to an overloaded service, circuit breakers limit the "blast radius" of an overloaded service.
+By design, Ambassador Edge Stack circuit breakers are distributed, i.e., different Ambassador Edge Stack instances do not coordinate circuit breaker information.

 circuit_breakers attribute configures circuit breaking.
 The following fields are supported:

-1024) Specifies the maximum number of connections that Ambassador will make to the services.
+1024) Specifies the maximum number of connections that Ambassador Edge Stack will make to the services.
 In practice, this is more applicable to HTTP/1.1 than HTTP/2.

 1024) Specifies the maximum number of requests that will be queued while waiting for a connection.
 In practice, this is more applicable to HTTP/1.1 than HTTP/2.

-1024) Specifies the maximum number of parallel outstanding requests to hosts.
+1024) Specifies the maximum number of parallel outstanding requests to an upstream service.
 In practice, this is more applicable to HTTP/2 than HTTP/1.1.

-3) Specifies the maximum number of parallel retries allowed to hosts.
+3) Specifies the maximum number of parallel retries allowed to an upstream service.

 Circuit breakers defined on a single mapping:

 ---apiVersion: getambassador.io/v1kind: Mappingmetadata:name: quote-backendspec:prefix: /backend/service: quotecircuit_breakers:- max_connections: 2048max_pending_requests: 2048